Dollar Sees Support from Positive Empire Report and Reduced Fed Rate-Cut Expectations

 The markets are discounting a 30% chance of a BOJ rate hike at the next policy meeting on December 19.

-Precious metals are moving lower today due to a stronger dollar.
-Precious metals prices are also being undercut by fading expectations for another rate cut at December’s FOMC meeting after the recent slew of hawkish Fed comments.
-The chances of a Fed rate cut at next month’s FOMC meeting fell to 41% today from 70% earlier this month.
+Gold prices on Monday were undercut by the rise in the dollar index and by fading expectations for another rate cut at December's FOMC meeting after the recent slew of hawkish Fed comments.
+The chances of a Fed rate cut at next month's FOMC meeting fell to 41% Monday from 70% earlier this month.

+Bullish factors for gold included Fed Governor Waller's dovish comments and a -2 bp decline in the 10-year T-note yield.

 Precious metals continue to have some underlying safe-haven demand amid uncertainty over US tariffs, geopolitical risks, central bank buying, and political pressure on the Fed's independence.

-Silver garnered some support from today’s news that the Nov Empire manufacturing general business conditions survey unexpectedly rose to a 1-year high, a bullish factor for industrial metals demand.
-Also, today’s hike by the European Commission in its 2025 Eurozone GDP forecast was positive for industrial metals demand.
+Silver garnered some support from Monday's news that the Nov Empire manufacturing general business conditions survey unexpectedly rose to a 1-year high, a bullish factor for industrial metals demand.
+Also, the hike by the European Commission in its 2025 Eurozone GDP forecast was positive for industrial metals demand.

 Since posting record highs in mid-October, long liquidation pressures have weighed on precious metals prices.
 Holdings in gold and silver ETFs have recently fallen after posting 3-year highs on October 21.